 Cold showers are great for cooling down, and they’re even better with the U by Moen smart shower.
 With it, you get perfect temperature control, smartphone notifications, and the ability to prepare, start, or pause the shower with an app.

-Incandescent bulbs also generate a lot of heat, so consider switching them out for cooler summer nights.
+Incandescent bulbs generate a lot of heat, so consider switching them out for cooler summer nights.
 While compact fluorescent bulbs are the standard, LED bulbs may actually be a better option.

 Image Credits: PR Image Factory/Shutterstock